-- Source of Law: - is a general concept, and is used to refer to legislation, case law, regulations and administrative acts.
+- Source of Law:

+is a general concept, and is used to refer to legislation, case law, regulations and administrative acts.
 In its broadest sense, the source of law is anything that can be conceived of as the originator of 'erga omnes' legal rules.
-In this document "source of law" refers also to acts during their formation cycle as bills that might or might not become sources of law; - Jurisdictional Registrar: is an organization which shares and defines in any country or jurisdiction the assignment of the main components of the resource identifier through which its uniqueness is guaranteed.
-This task includes the definition of possible jurisdiction unit and the primary elements (issuing authority and type of legal measure) of uniform name, according to the characteristics of its own state or institution organization.
+In this document "source of law" refers also to acts during their formation cycle as bills that might or might not become sources of law;

+- Jurisdictional Registrar:

+is an organization which shares and defines in any country or jurisdiction the assignment of the main components of the resource identifier through which the identifier uniqueness is guaranteed.
+This task includes the definition of allowed jurisdiction names and units, as well as the primary elements (issuing authorities and type of legal measures) of LEX URNs according to the characteristics of the jurisdiction or institutions organization.